Newborn Prep Guide

 Each baby is different, so our time together can differ.
 I am a lifestyle photographer, which means while I may do some poses, I am focused on the details of your newborn, and interactions with family.
 I may rock, or sway with your baby, rub his eyebrows, use a white noise machine, etc. I want to make sure the energy in the room is always relaxed and calm, with lots of trust.
 They will occasionally cry- please know that this is never a bother for me.
 I will use a variety of soothing techniques to make your baby feel safe, secure and warm.
 Think of me as your baby sitter.
 Baby will never be placed in an unsafe position and newborn safety is my top priority.

 I have a very hands on approach to newborns and I am very comfortable handling them.
-I have three young children myself and have taken safety courses on newborn photography/workshops.
+Bonus!
 I am fully vaccinated :)

 After the photographs have been taken and each image has been professionally retouched, you will experience the moment you have been eagerly awaiting.
 Sneak peek images may be posted to Facebook and/or the blog for your family and friends to view.
 You will get an email letting you know they are ready to preview.
 One week after your sneak peek, you will get the rest of your gallery.

 Keep your hands busy: Hold your child's hand, give kisses, brush their hair behind their ear, play and dance, chase and ask questions, pick flowers, tell secrets, start a tickle fight.
-Keep moving and enjoy the process with your children.
+Keep moving and enjoy the process.
 Activities you enjoy doing with one another will help tell an authentic story and capture your true personalities.